paritytech/polkadot-staking-miner/README.md

 where

 - Nominators choose validators they trust with their stake
-- Phragmén algorithm selects the optimal validator with the following goals:
+- _Phragmén_ algorithm tries to optimize three main objectives:
-  - **Maximize total stake**: Select validators with the most backing stake
+  - **Proportional Representation**: The algorithm ensures that the voting power is distributed proportionally among validators based on the stake backing them.
+This means that validators with more nominated stake should have a proportionally higher chance of being selected, maintaining fairness in representation.
-  - **Minimize variance**: Distribute stake as evenly as possible among selected validators
+  - **Security Maximization**: The algorithm aims to maximize the total stake backing the elected validator set.
+By selecting validators with the highest combined nominated stake, it enhances the economic security of the network, as it becomes more expensive for malicious actors to attack the system.
-  - **Support diversity**: Enable smaller validators to participate
+  - **Balanced Distribution**: The algorithm tries to minimize variance, distributing nominators' stakes as evenly as possible across the elected validators.
+This prevents scenarios where some validators have significantly more stake than others, which could create imbalances in the network's security and decentralization.

-This optimization is computationally intensive and cannot _yet_ be solved on-chain due to block time and resource constraints.
+This multi-objective optimization is a NP-complete problem and cannot _yet_ be solved on-chain due to block time and resource constraints.
 Instead, the blockchain runs a **multi-phase election**:

 1. **Snapshot Phase**: Collect all staking data (validators, nominators, stakes)